-German metal carry crate for 10.5CM LEFH 18 field howitzer the box which held 3 cartridges.The box is complete but in very relic condition very rusty but still solid the inside still retains a bit of its original colour on the outside no real paint left other then the white painted marking on the lid which is partly readable the hinge is broken so the box is 2 half's with some rust holes on it still has its carry handle and a large dent on the back of the box but still very rare to find from this very famous battlefield.The box was recovered from Death Valley near Hill 112 the battle in the Falaise Pocket on the Normandy battlefield of 1944.
+German metal carry crate for 10.5CM LEFH 18 field howitzer the box which held 3 cartridges.The box is complete but in very relic condition very rusty but still solid the inside still retains a bit of its original colour on the outside no real paint left other then the white painted marking on the lid which is partly readable the hinge is broken so the box is 2 half's with some rust holes on it still has its carry handle and a large dent on the back of the box but a nice find from this very famous battlefield.The box was recovered from Death Valley near Hill 112 the battle part of operation Epsom on the Normandy battlefield of 1944.
 A nice relic from the Normandy battlefield.This item comes with a A5 laminated information sheet with photo.

 THIS ITEM IS FREE UK SHIPPING.
 FOR INTERNATIONAL BUYERS IT IS A REDUCED RATE PLEASE ASK BEFORE PURCHASE.

 The capture of Caen and Carpiquet at the same time was followed immediately by renewed attacks west of the city in order to capture the high ground between the Odon and the Orne, to encircle Caen from the south, and above all to continue to engage the main German force so it could not block an American breakout to the south.
 This time the attack was on a broader front with no fewer than six divisions: the 49th and 50th attacked south to Hottot, the 59th attacked south to Noyers, the 15th Scottish was to attack Evrecy, an objective of EPSOM, followed by the 53rd, and in the first attack the 43rd Division was to capture Hill 112 and Maltot on 10th July 1944.